Load Range D

 When it comes to the integrated weight capacity, only the maximum weight of the trailer’s lowest-rated component, such as the tire, axle, wheel, and so on, could be carried.
 Therefore, a set of identical size load range D tires would, of course, survive longer than load range C tires.
 However, it has little to do with the capacity unless other factors like size, tire pressure, ride pressure, and so on differ.

-Tire Specifications: How To Read Them
+How To Read Tire Specs

 When you look at a tire closely, you’ll notice that it contains a lot of information.
 You’ll find everything from the manufacturer’s name to the tire size and load rating on the sidewall.
 To interpret these figures, you must first understand what values to search for and what they signify.